-We’ve compiled the best glamping destinations across the country.
+If you envision yourself being in tune with nature and sipping wine in your robe and slippers on the balcony of your treehouse, then glamping is for you.
+Here are the best glamping destinations across the United States.
 From safari tents to RVs to treehouses, you’ll want to keep these sites in mind when planning your next getaway.

 Location: Buellton, California

 You can say you almost roughed it by sleeping in an upscale safari tent at Flying Flags RV Resort and Campground.
 Tents include a real bed, television, and mountain views.
 If a luxury safari tent still isn’t your cup of tea, you can also stay in a renovated vintage trailer.
 Each type of accommodation has its own backyard and a grill or fire pit.
 Flying Flags RV Resort and Campground is located about two hours north of Los Angeles.